bariatric surgery financing

-If you have been researching weight loss surgery, one question keeps coming up before almost anything else: Does it actually work?
+If you have been researching bariatric surgery success rates, one question keeps coming up before almost anything else: Does it actually work?
 You want numbers.
 You want honesty.
 And you want to understand what “success” even means when it comes to a procedure this significant.

 What Is the Success Rate of Bariatric Surgery?